mixxxdj/manual/source/chapters/library.rst

 =============================

 This section allows you to analyze your tracks in advance of loading them into a deck.
-Analyzing tracks requires considerably CPU power and may cause skips in the audio while performing, so it helps to have your tracks analyzed before you play.
+Analyzing tracks requires considerable CPU power and may cause skips in the audio while performing, so it helps to have your tracks analyzed before you play.
 See :ref:`configuration-analyze` for details.